Apr

 ABOUT

-Join us for our first IN-PERSON annual panel discussion, “Between the Notes: Exploring Identities as Artists,” where we delve into the multifaceted career path as musicians and the diverse identities that shape the art and artists within it.
-This year, we are excited to bring together a panel of distinguished musicians and mental health professionals to explore the profound connections between classical musicians and their identities, celebrating the rich tapestry of experiences that inspire their craft, accompanied by a commissioned work that represents the heart of our theme.
+Our very first annual panel discussion, “Between the Notes: Exploring Identities as Artists,” delved into the multifaceted career path as musicians and the diverse identities that shape the art and artists within it.
+We brought together a panel of distinguished musicians and mental health professionals to explore the profound connections between classical musicians and their identities, celebrating the rich tapestry of experiences that inspire their craft, accompanied by a commissioned work that represents the heart of our theme.

 DATE: Sunday, April 21, 2024